sjstoelting/pgsql-tweaks/README.md

 ### VIEW pg_functions

 Creates a view to get all functions of the current database, excluding those in the schema pg_catalog and information_schema.

+As there have been changes to the system tables used in this view, there are now two scripts dependend on the PostgreSQL version on which it has to be used:

+* view_pg_functions: For PostgreSQL 11 or newer
+* view_pg_functions-10: For PostgreSQL 10 or older

 ```sql
 SELECT * FROM pg_functions;